nmslib/nmslib/manual/README.md

 ## Notes about issues with deploying version 2.0.x

 We unfortunately had deployment issues.
 As a result we had to delete several versions between 2.0.6 and 2.1.1.
-If you installed one of these versions, it is better to uninstall them.
+If you installed one of these versions, please, delete them and install a more recent version (>=2.1.1).

 ## Documentation Links